-For the week ending Oct.
-27, producers worked to get the remaining row crops harvested as they combated wet fields in some areas of the state, according to the National Agricultural Statistics Service, South Dakota Field Office, Oct.
-28.
+For the week ending April 21, cooler than normal temperatures, snow, and freezing rain continued to limit field work in most areas of the state, according to the National Agricultural Statistics Service, South Dakota Field Office, April 22.

 Average snow depth across the state was reported at 3.5 inches.
 Late spring storms continue to cause calving and lambing problems.
 With only 0.2 day suitable for fieldwork, planting activities were on hold.
 Topsoil moisture supplies rated 4 percent very short, 24 percent short, 69 percent adequate, and 3 percent surplus.
 Subsoil moisture supplies rated 32 percent very short, 43 percent short, 24 percent adequate, and 1 percent surplus.
 Major agricultural activities during the week included caring for livestock and preparing for spring planting.

 Winter wheat condition rated 22 percent very poor, 31 percent poor, 41 percent fair, 6 percent good, and 0 percent excellent.
 Spring wheat seeding made no progress for the week, with only 6 percent complete, well behind last year at 90 percent and 40 percent average.
 Oats seeding rated 20 percent complete, behind 81 percent last year and 38 percent average.
 Barley seeding, at 7 percent complete, is also well behind 69 percent last year and 25 percent average.